-This unit explores approaches to understanding poetry, drama and fiction, employing both close reading and contextualisation as methods of interpretation.
+This unit explores approaches to understanding poetry and fiction, employing both close reading and contextualisation as methods of interpretation.
 We will read a range of literature together, and enjoy lively discussion alongside lectures and teaching exercises designed to introduce you to critical vocabulary and analysis.
-The questions asked in every session will be 'How does the relation between literary form, context and meaning shape our understanding and evaluation of any literary text?'
+In each session, we will ask how the relation between literary form, context and meaning shapes our understanding and evaluation of the text.